 The City of Palm Coast adopts the following Meeting Invocation Policy (“Policy”) for the purpose of providing a process to allow invocation speakers to give a short invocation at the beginning of City Council meetings.
 The City Council has determined that invocations which comply with the guidelines in this Policy are consistent with applicable law and jurisprudence.

 Absent a pattern of invocations that over time denigrate, proselytize, or betray an impermissible government purpose, a policy establishing invocations to begin the meetings of a governing body is permissible.
 Town of Greece v.
 Galloway, 134 S.Ct.
 1811 (2014); see Marsh v.
 Chambers, 463 U.S. 783 (1983) (the practice of opening a legislative session with prayer is deeply rooted in history and does not violate the Establishment Clause); Kennedy v.
 Bremerton School District, 142 S. Ct.
 2407 (2022) (activities which accord with history and tradition are permissible under the Establishment Clause); Atheists of Florida, Inc. v.
 City of Lakeland, 713 F.3d 577 (11th Cir.
 2013) (the selection process for an invocation speaker does not violate the Establishment Clause if it does not advance or disparage any particular faith).
+Further, the selection process for an invocation speaker does not violate the First Amendment if it does not advance or disparage any particular faith.
+Atheists of Florida, Inc. v.
+City of Lakeland, Fla., 713 F.3d 577 (11th Cir.
+2013); Williamson v.
+Brevard County, 928 F.3d 1296 (11th Cir.
+2019) (commissioners may not categorically exclude from consideration speakers from a religion simply because they do not like the nature of its beliefs).

 POLICIES